I was at work on Tuesday, the day after the Red Sox had lost their first game of the year to Baltimore.

 I still maintain that Quinn’s 1932 team, which went 43-111, was not only the worst team in Sox history but rivals the early New York Mets teams as the worst team ever.

 When Quinn sold the team to Tom Yawkey in 1933, the feeling was that happy days were here again.
 Not really.
 Yawkey, one of the richest people in the world, was used to running the show his way.
-He rebuilt the Sox, certainly, but he did it by buying players rather than strengthening the farm system, which for many years Yawkey thought a waste of time.

 In the 84 years that Yawkey or the various incarnations of the Yawkey Trust ran the team, the Red Sox were one of the most strangely run teams in baseball history.